 began to sing.
 One of them sprang on the floor, a second joined in, then another, and after a while the entire block swayed with the infectious rhythm, the stomping, clapping, crying, the tempo got faster and faster and eventually forced everyone to join the dance.

-In addition to the active Communists, there was also a strong presence of devout Russian Orthodox women in the camp who practised their faith despite strict laws restricting such activities.
-Former inmate Lisolette Thumser-Weill remembered the Christmas of 1944, when three Russian women came to her barracks in the middle of the night with candles, clad in prayer scarves made of potato sacks (either of these offenses would have meant the death penalty if they were caught).
+In addition to the active communists, there was also a strong presence of devout Russian Orthodox women in the camp, who practised their faith despite strict laws restricting such activities.
+Former inmate Lisolette Thumser-Weill remembered the Christmas of 1944, when three Russian women came to her barracks in the middle of the night with candles, clad in prayer scarves made of potato sacks (either of these offenses would have meant the death penalty if they had been caught).
 Travelling from barracks to barracks, they sang Russian folk songs and Christmas hymns.

 The community of Czech prisoners included not only committed communists and socialists, but also skilled professional artists and musicians.
 Although they worked long hours at nearby factories, the women would form small groups for music-making in their barracks and practise their repertoire in the evenings and on Sundays.
-They also put together carefully-assembled and decorated songbooks.
-They were especially fond of the progressive and leftist songs of the 'liberated theatre' of Prague, and the anti-fascists songs of Jiri Voskovec and Jan Werich; younger women also loved to sing the swing-influenced music of Jaroslav Jezek.
+They also put together carefully assembled and decorated songbooks.
+They were especially fond of the progressive and leftist songs of the 'liberated theatre' of Prague and the anti-fascist songs of Jiří Voskovec and Jan Werich; younger women also loved to sing the swing-influenced music of Jaroslav Ježek.
 At the end of 1942, the Czech women organised a singing group that performed clandestinely in different barracks, sometimes spontaneously singing on the central square when there were no guards nearby.
-Their singing was sometimes accompanied by the dances of the Prague dancer Nina Jirsikova.
+Their singing was sometimes accompanied by Prague dancer Nina Jirsíková.

 It was not until December 1944 that the SS gave permission for the prisoners to organise a small band.
 Since all of their belongings had been taken when they entered the camp, none had instruments.
 For the first time the SS allowed several women to enter the barracks of confiscated goods to retrieve instruments.
 They deliberately kept their playing at an amateur level, fearing that if the SS heard them they would demand music at their parties and brothel visits.
 Their music-making was intended for the ears of other prisoners, and they learned not only Russian and German, but Polish, Norwegian and Yugoslavian songs in order to increase international solidarity.